Black-Eyed Peas & Ham

 - Hot cooked rice

-- In a 6-qt. slow cooker, combine the first 13 ingredients.
+- Transfer peas to a 6-qt. slow cooker; add the next 12 ingredients.
 Cover and cook on low for 5-7 hours or until peas are tender.
 Sprinkle with cilantro if desired.
 Serve with rice.
-Yield: 12 servings (3/4 cup each).

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.